moltra/autogpt_DA/my_data.md

     Motivation

 GPT 3 or 4 often tries to code Python scripts to do basic I O operations  because it has no choice  We didn t provide it with the basic and most common commands to handle I O operations on documents  So it can only resort to writing the functions by itself in Python   What we need to do is to give Auto GPT a set of plugins commands  it would be better if those were converted to plugins  to solve these simple but common I O tasks "
-"        At the moment any non essential commands are not being merged If you want to add non essential commands to Auto GPT  please create a plugin instead We are expecting to ship plugin support within the week  PR  757
-Resources
-  https   github com Significant Gravitas Auto GPT Plugin Template

-       Announcement
-We ve recently noticed an increase in pull requests focusing on combining multiple changes  While the intentions behind these PRs are appreciated  it s essential to maintain a clean and manageable git history  To ensure the quality of our repository  we kindly ask you to adhere to the following guidelines when submitting PRs

-Focus on a single  specific change
-Do not include any unrelated or  extra  modifications Provide clear documentation and explanations of the changes made Ensure diffs are limited to the intended lines   no applying preferred formatting styles or line endings  unless that s what the PR is about
-For guidance on committing only the specific lines you have changed  refer to this helpful video  https   youtu be 8 hSNHHbiZg

-By following these guidelines  your PRs are more likely to be merged quickly after testing  as long as they align with the project s overall direction

-    Background
-     Provide a concise overview of the rationale behind this change  Include relevant context  prior discussions  or links to related issues  Ensure that the change aligns with the project s overall direction

-    Changes
-     Describe the specific  focused change made in this pull request  Detail the modifications clearly and avoid any unrelated or  extra  changes

-    Documentation
-     Explain how your changes are documented  such as in code comments or external documentation  Ensure that the documentation is clear  concise  and easy to understand

-    Test Plan
-     Describe how you tested this functionality  Include steps to reproduce  relevant test cases  and any other pertinent information

-    PR Quality Checklist
-   x  My pull request is atomic and focuses on a single change x  I have thoroughly tested my changes with multiple different prompts x  I have considered potential risks and mitigations for my changes x  I have documented my changes clearly and comprehensively x  I have not snuck in any  extra  small tweaks changes      Submit these as separate Pull Requests  they are the easiest to merge

-     If you haven t added tests  please explain why  If you have  check the appropriate box  If you ve ensured your PR is atomic and well documented  check the corresponding boxes

-     By submitting this  I agree that my pull request should be closed if I do not fill this out or follow the guidelines
-"
 "       Search for existing issues first

    X  I have searched the existing issues  and there is no existing issue for my problem